• Skip to primary navigation

 What does the bill do?

-HB 75/SB 47 would ensure that North Carolina remains the best place to practice as a PA.
+PA Team-Based Practice Act would ensure that North Carolina remains the best place to practice as a PA.
 OTP will keep PAs accountable for the care they provide and will keep team-based, collaborative care at the center of patient care and medical decision-making.

 How did NCAPA get here?